 Recognise that you have already signed into a secure area of our website such as the checkout

 We have provided this information to you as part of our initiative to comply with the recent laws and legislation.
-We want to be clear and honest when it comes to your privacy when shopping with Better Bathrooms as we know that you expect nothing less than our best.
+We want to be clear and honest when it comes to your privacy when shopping with Bright Bathrooms as we know that you expect nothing less than our best.